ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 Let's add back the code for playing the game to the matching arm for the state `GameState::Playing`.
 It's the same code as most of the game loop from the last chapter.
-However, don't add back the code that handles game over as it will be added in the matching arm for the `GameState::GameOver`.
+However, don't add back the code that handles Game Over as it will be added in the matching arm for the `GameState::GameOver`.

 We'll also add a code that checks if the player presses the `Escape` key and